semartinez147/choppit/docs/README.md

   - I want to handle the changes to the database with two-way data binding.

 - Viewing saved recipes
-  - I have problems with navigation methods, but I believe I have a strategy to simplify them.
+  - ~~I have problems with navigation methods, but I believe I have a strategy to simplify them.~~
-  - This is in progress.
+    - Resolved 4/16/20 using SafeArgs to pass a recipeId into the fragment.
+  - DataBinding code in the RecipeRecyclerAdapter needs to be written.

 #### Basic Functions